PyCQA/baron/README.md

 Introduction
 ============

-Baron is a FST for python, a Full Syntax Tree.
+Baron is a FST for Python, a Full Syntax Tree.
 By opposition to an AST which drops some syntax information in the process of its creation (like empty lines, comments, formatting), a FST keeps everything and guarantees the operation
 <code>ast\_to\_code(code\_to\_ast(source\_code)) == source\_code</code>.